patrickdas/patrickdas.github.io/_pages/cv.md

 ## Community & Outreach

+- Guest lecture on language contact and ecology in South Asia, UCLA (2025)
 - Led a reading group on general vs. particular linguistics (Monash, 2022)
 - Delivered workshop on citation and academic ethics (Nagaland University, 2022)